TMS for Addiction Recovery in Arizona

 We begin by identifying the precise location and stimulation level needed for your brain.

-Your Treatment Schedule
+Your TMS Treatment Schedule

 Most clients complete sessions 5 days per week, each lasting about 20–30 minutes, over the course of several weeks.
+Most treatment protocols for TMS for addiction involve multiple sessions of active rTMS, as repeated treatments are associated with significant and lasting reductions in cravings and substance use.

 During Each Session